Constantine-L01/Gitbook/programming-language/c++/comparator.md

 *(Source: https://stackoverflow.com/a/49546655)*

-If the return value of the comparator is true, then the first parameter will go first, so if return true when o1 < o2, we sort ascendingly, return true when o1 > o2, we sort descendingly.
+* The first parameter will go first if the return value of the comparator is true.
+* So if return true when o1 < o2, we sort ascendingly, return true when o1 > o2, we sort descendingly.